-ISCE's research activities are focused on social complexity theory and its applications including: the philosophical implications of complexity, the role of language in understanding organizations, coherence in organizations, the simplification of the irreducible, complexity-based tools for policy analysis.
+ISCE's research activities were focused on social complexity theory and its applications including: the philosophical implications of complexity, the role of language in understanding organizations, coherence in organizations, the simplification of the irreducible, complexity-based tools for policy analysis.

-ISCE also acts to help co-ordinate the
+ISCE also acted to help co-ordinate the

 research activities of the ISCE fellows to